 Amendment and Termination of the Plan.
-The Board may amend or terminate the 2005 Long-Term Incentive Plan at its discretion, except that no amendment will become effective without prior approval of the Company's stockholders if such approval is necessary for continued compliance with the performance-based compensation exception of Section 162(m) of the Internal Revenue Code or any stock exchange listing requirements.
-If not previously terminated by the Board, the plan will terminate on the tenth anniversary of its adoption.
+The Board may amend or terminate the 2005 and 2013 Long-Term Incentive Plans at its discretion, except that no amendment will become effective without prior approval of the Company's stockholders if such approval is necessary for continued compliance with the performance-based compensation exception of Section 162(m) of the Internal Revenue Code or any stock exchange listing requirements.
+The 2005 Long-Term Incentive Plan terminated on the tenth anniversary of its adoption.
+Subject to the provisions of an Award Agreement, which may be more restrictive, no termination of the Plan shall materially and adversely affect any of the rights or obligations of any person, without his or her written consent, under any grant of options or other incentives theretofore granted under the plan.

-A summary of the status of the Company's stock options outstanding as of April 2, 2016 and changes during the year then ended is presented below.
+A summary of the status of the Company's stock options outstanding as of April 1, 2017 and changes during the year then ended is presented below.
 All cashless exercises of options and warrants are handled through an independent broker.

-Number Of Common Stock Options ighted Average Exercise Price Weighted Average Contractual Life (Years) Int rinsic Value Outstanding, March 28, 2015 1,143,558 \$ 42.24 4.4 \$ 38,122 Awarded 211,500 72.35 Exercised (171,758) 26.68 Forfeitures (250) 58.00 Outstanding, April 2, 2016 1,183,050 \$ 49.88 4.4 \$ 28,118 Exercisable, April 2, 2016 559,400 \$ 38.21 3.0 \$ 19,823 GE.
+Number Of Weighted Average Common Stock Weighted Average Contractual Life Options Exercise Price (Years) Intrinsic Value Outstanding, April 2, 2016 1,183,050 \$ 49.88 4.4 \$ 28,118 Awarded 249,750 75.82 Exercised (456,826) 35.40 Forfeitures - - Outstanding, April 1, 2017 975,974 \$ 63.30 5.2 \$ 32,976 Exercisable, April 1, 2017 307,524 \$ 53.40 3.9 \$ 13,435